rajeshrideshmukh/missingskill-learning/git/git.md

     <img src="../resources/git-output/git-commit.png" width="400" height="100" />

-- git push
+- git push (push the code into the remote repository)

     <img src="../resources/git-output/git-push.png" width="450" height="170" />

-- git branch & switch branch
+- git branch & switch branch (create a new branch and then switch to the new branch)

     <img src="../resources/git-output/git-branch.png" width="500" height="180" />